jjt/jjt.github.io/_posts/2014-07-30-building-a-board-game-with-react-js.md

 ## React

 React components at their core are very simple to reason about.
+They're encapsulated objects with *properties*, *state*, and a `render()` method that renders the component.
+A component's `render()` method functions as a template that contains markup and and/or other React components.

-They have properties and state, and a `render()` method that outputs markup based on those.
-Properties are passed in by a parent React component (or [`React.renderComponent`](http://facebook.github.io/react/docs/top-level-api.html#react.rendercomponent)) and should be treated as immutable.
-State is internal to a component, and mutable.
+Component properties should be treated as immutable and are passed by either the top-level [`React.renderComponent()`](http://facebook.github.io/react/docs/top-level-api.html#react.rendercomponent)) function or a parent React component.
+State is mutable, internal to a component, and shouldn't be modified from outside.
 Whenever the properties or state of a component change, React renders the component but only modifies the DOM if anything changed.
 How?
-React renders components to a *virtual DOM* then [efficiently diffs it](http://calendar.perfplanet.com/2013/diff/) with the actual DOM, changing only what's necessary.
+By rendering components to a *virtual DOM* then [efficiently diffing it](http://calendar.perfplanet.com/2013/diff/) with the actual DOM, changing only what's necessary.

+Beyond the basics, React components also handle [events](http://facebook.github.io/react/docs/events.html), a [mixin system](http://facebook.github.io/react/docs/reusable-components.html#mixins), and have a number of [lifecycle methods](http://facebook.github.io/react/docs/component-specs.html) for digging in.

+## TwiStrug (or: "Twist Rug")

 TwiStrug is structured around nested React components.
-There's a main React component, [`TwiStrug`](https://github.com/jjt/TwiStrug/blob/master/src/Twistrug.coffee), with a [router](https://github.com/jjt/TwiStrug/blob/master/src/router.coffee) [mixed in](http://facebook.github.io/react/docs/reusable-components.html#mixins).
+There's a main React component, [`TwiStrug`](https://github.com/jjt/TwiStrug/blob/master/src/Twistrug.coffee), with a [router](https://github.com/jjt/TwiStrug/blob/master/src/router.coffee) mixed in.
 This is the entry point for the app and handles all routing and top-level controller concerns.
 TwiStrug doesn't have any async (API calls, page-specific JS modules, etc) since I use [Browserify](http://browserify.org/) to bundle everything including card and board data.
 I'm using Browserify transforms [Coffeeify](https://github.com/jnordberg/coffeeify) to compile CoffeeScript, and [Bulkify](https://github.com/substack/bulkify) which lets us write [one-line index modules](https://github.com/jjt/TwiStrug/blob/master/src/libs/index.coffee):

     # libs/sum.coffee